-The accompanying financial statements have been prepared assuming the Company will continue as a going concern.
-As discussed in Note 2 to the financial statements, the Company has incurred losses from operations since its inception and has a net stockholders' deficiency.
-These factors raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 2.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
+As discussed in Note 2 to the financial statements, the Company has incurred losses from operations since inception and has a net stockholders' deficiency.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern.
+Management's plans in regard to these matters are described in Note 2 to the financial statements.
+The financial statements do not include any adjustments that may result from the outcome of this uncertainty.